Sunday, 10 August 2014

 Here is an interesting question...
 Have you tested your teaching website on a smartphone?
 If not, try it...
 I'll wait.

-Many websites were produced before smartphones were really around (~2007), so they are not mobile-friendly.
+Many websites were produced before smartphones were around (~2007), so they are not mobile-friendly.
 Your site may look great on a desktop machine...

 The solution to this problem is to rewrite the site so that it displays correctly (or is at least usable) on mobile and desktop devices, and this can be done using one of two methods: